DragoniusSoldier/Aspects-of-Old-obsidian/Dragon/Tank/Infernal Scales.md

-You are even more resistant to attacks, but water damages you
+You are even more resistant to attacks, but water damages you and weakness you